-It is, in principle, possible to group the data in any number of ways (by season, year, site, state, proximity to the coast, NERC regional entities or reliability council regions) and characterize how much variation exists among the subgroups.
+It is, in principle, possible to group the data in any number of ways (by season, year, site, state, proximity to the coast, or NERC regional entities), and characterize how much variation exists among the subgroups.
 Such variations may exist-rolling blackouts in California, hurricanes along the Gulf Coast, and ice storms in the Northeast have occurred in recent years.
 Attempting to detect and model all such variations is beyond the scope of this report.
-But because of the significance of grid events, which may even affect multiple units in different sites, the critical operations grid-related LOOP data have been grouped according to the NERC region containing each plant to examine the variation (refer to NUREG/CR-6890 and INL/EXT-18-45359).
-However, the NERC reliability council regions used in previous studies are no longer current.
-Both the NERC regional council names and territories have changed.
-This study incorporates the latest NERC regions (called Regional Entities) obtained from https://www.nerc.com/AboutNERC/keyplayers/Pages/default.aspx for regional variation analysis.
+But because of the significance of grid events, which may even affect multiple units in different sites, the critical operations grid-related LOOP data have been grouped according to the NERC regional entities containing each plant to examine the variation.
+Refer to NUREG/CR-6890 and INL/EXT-18-45359, Analysis of Loss-of-Offsite-Power Events: 1987-2017 (Johnson, Ma, and Schroeder, 2018).
+However, the NERC reliability council regions were changed over the years with the council names and territories.
+The new NERC regions (called Regional Entities) that were obtained from NERC Key Players and introduced in the 2018 LOOP update study (INL/EXT-19-54699) are used in this annual update study.
 Figure 7 presents the map showing these new NERC regional entities.
-As a reference, Figure 8 contains the older grouping of geographical regions which were also called power pools or reliability councils.